Global lead on urban resilience / urban water management expert / hydrologist

 +31613181630Hans.Gehrels@deltares.nl LinkedIn profile

 Gehrels has experience as a researcher, as a manager and as a strategic advisor for multiple stakeholders.
-He worked as a researcher at TNO Institute of Applied Geosciences, a forerunner of Deltares.
-In addition, Gehrels was assistant professor at Delft University of Technology, Faculty of Civil Engineering and Geosciences, focusing on stochastic hydrology and geohydrology.
-Gehrels has been the manager of several urban water management departments at Deltares, being responsible for project management, financial results and human resources.
-As a strategic advisor, he supports cities in complex projects aiming at improving urban water management and sustainable development.
-Gehrels (co-)authored several publications for international peer-reviewed journals, dealing with groundwater modelling, time series analysis, groundwater recharge, unsaturated zone hydrology, and aquifer heterogeneity.
+He worked as a researcher at TNO Institute of Applied Geosciences and held the position of assistant professor at Delft University of Technology, focusing on stochastic hydrology and geohydrology.
+Gehrels has been the general manager of several urban water management departments at TNO and Deltares, being responsible for project management, financial results and human resources.
+As a strategic advisor, he supports both the Dutch Government in water and climate adaptation knowledge program development and cities in complex projects aiming at improving urban water and climate resilience.
+Gehrels (co-)authored several publications for international peer-reviewed journals, dealing with flood risk management, surface water and groundwater modelling, time series analysis, unsaturated zone hydrology and aquifer heterogeneity.

 |2009 – 2012||Deltares||Head of the department of Urban Water and Subsurface and member of the Soil and Groundwater Systems management team|